lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 Degeneracies occur when an n-dimensional object moves in such a way that its representation becomes (n-1)-dimensional.
 For example, moving a plane in the direction of its normal, sweeps out a 3D "cubical" volume.
 Sweeping the plane in a direction perpendicular to its normal, however, results in a degenerate condition, since the plane sweeps out a 2D "rectangle."

-Instead of creating swept surfaces analytically, numerical approximation techniques can be used <em style="color:blue;background-color: white">\[Schroeder94\]</em>.
+Instead of creating swept surfaces analytically, numerical approximation techniques can be used <em style="color:green;background-color: white">\[Schroeder94\]</em>.
 Implicit modeling provides the basis for an effective technique to visualize object motion via swept surfaces and volumes.
 The technique is immune to degeneracies and can treat any geometric representation for which a distance function can be computed, such as the VTK cell types.

 The technique to generate swept surfaces and volumes using an implicit modeling approach proceeds as follows.
 The geometric model, or part, and a path describing the parts motion, or sweep trajectory ST, must be defined.
 Then we use the following steps as depicted in **Figure 9-32**.